maintenance

 Step 4: Clean the Exit

-3. Wipe the exterior with dry cloth
+3. Wipe the exterior with your dry cloth

 Reassembly